Core Workflow#

 This section describes how to set up and run the modality XPLR Core Workflow.

-This workflow is designed for Human, biomodal 6-base datasets (including 5mC and 5hmC), that are aligned to genome reference hg38.
+This workflow is designed for human, biomodal 6-base datasets (including 5mC, 5hmC, and optionally modC), that are aligned to genome reference hg38.

 The workflow is pre-configured to analyse gene bodies and promoter regions only.
 See the Pre-prepared BED files section in the main documentation for more information on how the region files were generated.